kovetskiy/mark/README.md

 + template: `ac:expand` to display an expandable/collapsible section of text on your page
   - Title: Defines the text next to the expand/collapse icon.
   - Body: The Text that it is expanded to.

+* template: `ac:profile` to display a short summary of a given Confluence user's profile.
+  - Name: The username of the Confluence user whose profile summary you wish to show.

 * macro `@{...}` to mention user by name specified in the braces.